harshkotkar5557/reactappwithbabel-webpack/README.md

 >> npm start

 --------------------------------------------------------------
-- Search: Perform string-matching searches across all JSON fields.
+- *Search*: Perform string-matching searches across all JSON fields.
 - Highlighting: See search matches highlighted in blue.
 - Query Indicator: Get notified when your search term is found in items.
 - Navigation: Use keyboard or mouse to navigate through search results.